Ken Griffey Jr. to appear as guest analyst for ESPN broadcast of Mariners vs. Yankees

-Ken Griffey Jr. will be back at T-Mobile Park in an official working capacity outside of his responsibilities as an ambassador for the Mariners.
+Ken Griffey Jr. will be back at T-Mobile Park in an official capacity outside of his responsibilities as an ambassador for the Mariners.

 The Mariners’ first member in the baseball Hall of Fame will be a part of ESPN’s “Monday Night Baseball” telecast as a guest analyst in the opener of a three-game series with the Yankees.